 Devitt, Blackmar, and O'Malley, Federal Jury Practice and Instructions, § 54.08 (4th ed.
-1992); Government's Proposed Instruction No. 8.
+1992).

 The phrase "with intent to distribute" means to have in mind or to plan in some way to deliver or to transfer possession or control over a thing to someone else.